-Required courses.
-Each student is expected to complete the following five courses or their equivalents:
+Each student is expected to complete the following four courses or their equivalents:

-Students take the two courses in formal modeling (407, 408) and in statistical methods (404, 405) in their first year, and they take the PREPS course (501) in their second year.
+Students take the two courses in formal modeling (407, 408) and in statistical methods (404, 405) in their first year.
 Students may petition the director of graduate studies to change the timing at which the courses are taken, but they must be passed in the first two years of the program.
 Acceptability of equivalents for the required courses will be determined by the director of graduate studies in consultation with the instructor of the required course.

-Substantive coursework.
-Each student must take at least two substantive courses beyond the minimum requirements for fields of concentration (explained below).
+Each student must take at least two substantive courses beyond the minimum requirements for fields of concentration.
 The courses that may be used to fulfill this requirement are those offered by the substantive fields, which are American politics, comparative politics, international relations, and political philosophy.
 The two courses may be in any substantive field, including the student’s substantive field of concentration.

 Students must complete at least two fields of concentration by the end of fall semester of their third year, at least one of which is a major field.
 The fields must be selected from the following list: